TheRealDomo/turnbasedrobloxrpgprototype/README.md

 # turnbasedrobloxrpgprototype
 From youtube, I see?

 To open this up, download Roblox Studio if you don't already have it.
-Open this file, and everything should pop up.
+Open the .rbxl file here by downloading it, and everything should pop up.